bogdan-szabo-sociomantic/ocean-1/README.rst

   deriving from ``BucketSet.FreeBuckets`` and overriding ``newElement()``.

 ``ocean.util.log.Stats``
+  * ``PeriodicStatsLog`` constructor now expects a second delegate, which is called after each stats log line is written.
+The delegate is optional (can be null).
+It can be used, for example, to reset transient values in the struct being logged.
-  ``PeriodicStatsLog`` value delegate must now return a pointer to the struct to be logged.
+  * ``PeriodicStatsLog`` value delegate must now return a pointer to the struct to be logged.
 This avoids making an unnecessary copy of the struct.

 v1.5 (2013-07-04)
 -----------------